 I served the brisket with homemade baked beans and coleslaw.
 See the tips and variations for a basic homemade barbecue sauce and some other ideas.

-This is so good — it's the only brisket recipe you'll need.
+This is the only slow cooker brisket recipe you'll need.

-- beef brisket, about 3 to 4 pounds (not corned beef)
+- 3 to 4 pounds beef brisket (not corned beef)